jamesjipak/hello-world/README.md

 # hello-world
-This is a repo which I can use to practice github
+This is a repo which I can use to practice git and github